Psalms For Life

 Psalm 98

 This psalm celebrates God’s remembering and rescuing his people—not just for their sake, but for that of the whole world.
-His having done so points forward to his coming to rule with justice for all.
+That points forward to his coming to rule with justice for all.

 1 Sing a brand-new song to YHWH